Benefits of Fairy Tales for Preschoolers

 1. Foster imagination: The make-believe world of fairy tales nurtures the imagination of your little one.
 As the stories are far-removed from our daily lives, children are transformed to an altogether new setting.
 Their imagination runs wild and they fantasise about the dream world.
 Such nurturing of their imagination is essential to develop their creative skills.

 2. Help relate to the abstract: Children always learn simple concepts better than complex ones.
 So too is it with concrete concepts than abstract ones.
 This is where fairy tales help.
-The world of fantasy that it leads the child into, makes her understand that which isn’t concrete – the abstract.
+As the world of fantasy is far-fetched and not based on anything concrete, getting carried through the narration helps your child understand abstract concepts.
 This understanding leads to higher-order thinking skills and aids learning.

 3. Inculcate values: The wicked deeds of the step-mother versus the goodness of the fairy god-mother in the story of Cinderella, the cruelty of the narcissistic queen in Snow White versus the helping nature of the dwarves – all introduce your child to values.
 They help her understand the concept of good versus bad, and that good triumphs always.

 4. Teach problem-solving skills: The many battles in fairy tales and the way the characters try to overcome the difficulties and obstacles in their lives teach a lesson or two to your child on problem-solving – an important life skill for your little one.